Text Recruiting – Everything You Need to Know

 The vast majority of us rely on our mobile phones to keep connected and informed.
-We don't like to confess this, but we check our devices regularly from morning till night – the average smartphone user does this 58 times a day, in fact!
+As much as we'd hate to admit it, we check our devices regularly from morning till night – the average smartphone user does this 58 times a day, in fact!

-Heavy mobile phone usage is one of the reasons why many businesses turn to SMS to communicate with customers and employees.
+Heavy mobile phone usage is one of the reasons why many businesses turn to SMS messaging to communicate with customers and employees alike.
 SMS is a direct messaging channel – texts arrive with a ping in the home screen notification panel and usually stay there until they're opened.

-SMS works well in many different sectors, including recruitment, where it can be used to grab the attention of potential talent and help administer the hiring process.
-Here, you'll learn all about text recruiting, including some dos and don'ts when writing your recruiting text message, plus text message templates to guide you.
+SMS works well in many different sectors, including recruitment.
+Text-based recruiting can be used to grab the attention of potential talent and help carry out the hiring process.
+Here, you'll learn all about text recruiting.
+We've included some essential dos and don'ts for SMS recruitment, along with some recruiting text message examples to guide you along your hiring journey.

-In a recruitment company where talent spotters have several jobs to fill on any given day, it makes sense to use an applicant tracking system (ATS) to manage and organise candidates based on their skill set and job preferences.
+In a recruitment company where talent spotters have several jobs to fill on any given day, it makes sense to use an applicant tracking system (ATS) to manage and organize candidates based on their skill sets and job preferences.
 Depending on the system, it may be possible to integrate an SMS API or text recruiting software to simplify and automate certain text messaging campaigns.

 Why use text messages for recruiting job candidates?